 In a dry frying pan over medium heat, toast the pecans, stirring constantly until crisp and fragrant (3-5 minutes).
 Transfer pecans to a bowl or suribachi, and grind into a coarse meal.
 Add salt, toss well, and taste.
 Add more salt, if desired.
 Set aside.

-Pan-fry the mochi (see Pan-fried Mochi recipe).
+Pan-fry the mochi (see Pan-fried Mochi recipe above).
 When tender, dip each piece in rice malt to coat.
 (If malt is too thick, warm it until it flows easily.)
-Shake off excess malt, then roll pieces in generous amount of roasted pecan meal.
+Shake off excess malt, then roll pieces in a generous amount of roasted pecan meal.
 Enjoy!

 Mochi Soup (O-zoni)